A New Approach to Examine q-Steiner Systems: Punctured -Steiner Systems

 To prove our claims we will need some general way to represent subspaces, in such a way that the representation of the punctured subspace $X'$ will be derived directly from the representation of the subspace $X$.
 For this purpose two different representations will be used for a $k$-subspace $X$ of $\F_q^m$.
 The first representation is by an $(q^k-1) \times m$ matrix which contains the $q^k-1$ nonzero vectors of $X$.
 Each nonzero vector of $X$ is a row in this matrix.
 The second representation is by a $k \times m$ matrix which is the generator matrix for $X$ in reduced row echelon form.
 A $k \times n$ matrix with rank $k$ is in {\it reduced row echelon form} if the following conditions are satisfied. \begin{itemize} \item The leading coefficient of a row is always to the right of the leading coefficient of the previous row.

 \item All leading coefficients are {\it ones}.

 \item Every leading coefficient is the only nonzero entry in its column. \end{itemize}

-An $r$-subspace $Y$ of $\F_q^m$ is called a \emph{virtual} $k$-subspace, $r \leq k$, if $Y$ was punctured from a $k$-subspace $X$ of $\F_q^n$, $n>m$ and it is represented by a $(q^k-1) \times m$ matrix which represents the actual outcome when $Y$ was punctured.
-In other words the representation of $Y$ is obtained by the deleting the last $n-m$ columns from the $(q^k-1) \times n$ matrix which represents $Y$.
+The next definition of virtual subspace is essential in understanding our exposition.
+An $r$-subspace $Y$ of $\F_q^m$ is called a \emph{virtual} $k$-\emph{subspace} of $\F_q^m$, $r \leq k$, if $Y$ was punctured from a $k$-subspace $X$ of $\F_q^n$, $n>m$ and it is represented by a $(q^k-1) \times m$ matrix which represents the actual outcome when $Y$ was punctured.
+In other words the representation of $Y$ is obtained by the deleting the last $n-m$ columns from the $(q^k-1) \times n$ matrix which represents $X$.
+It is important to understand that $Y$ has exactly one representation as a virtual $k$-subspace, no matter from which subspace it was punctured.
 Using this representation, $Y$ has $\sbinomq{k}{t}$ $t$-subspaces for each $0 \leq t \leq k$, some of them are identical and some of them are virtual (see Example~\ref{ex:virtual}).
+This will be used later in our enumerations.
+Note, that with the virtual $k$-subspace of the punctured subspace, it is easier to see how the $t$-subspaces were punctured.
+This is easily seen in Example~\ref{ex:virtual}.
+Finally, note that a $k$-subspace of $\F_q^m$ is always also a virtual $k$-subspace of $\F_q^m$, where both have the same matrix representation.